Seminoles, Braves, Redskins — Indian culture permeates American life from sports teams to table-top advertising.

 The new feature allows VSCO X users to frame their images with 17 different color options.
-You can see some of my first efforts below.
+You can see some of my first efforts above.

 What’s interesting about distortion is that ordinary photos or videos can instantly become more interesting.
 VSCO has some excellent filters for converting your photos into different looks.